I have to admit, there’s nothing more exciting than a company or individual doing a pre-launch. The anticipation… The build-up… The buzz… Oh my!

 Whether it’s a pre-launch for a new business opportunity, company, or product, they are almost always filled with twists, turns, and surprises.
 (Sometimes planned, sometimes not.)

-After all, there are over 12,000 words on this page and would take the average person an hour to read it.
+So a little heads up… there are over 12,900 words on this page and it takes the average person an hour to read it.
+So be sure to bookmark this page so you can come back to it from time to time.

 So, why should you read what I have to say about the art of pre-launch marketing?

-Having created, managed, or been a part of over 40 pre-launches and launches over the past 13+ years, I certainly know a thing or two on this subject.
+Having created, managed, or been a part of over 40 pre-launches and launches over the years, I certainly know a thing or two on this subject.

-And I even have the hospital stays and scars to prove it.
-(No joke.)
+And I even have the (now sadly, multiple) hospital stays and scars to prove it.
+(Launches are no joke.)

 I’ll never forget my first pre-launch because it was a record-setter.
 It was in 2003, and I generated over 30,000 enrollments into a pre-launch in just 30 days.

-Lastly, I lived and breathed the “Internet marketing product launch” world for a good decade.
+Lastly, I lived and breathed the “Internet marketing product launch” world for over a decade.

 So today, I wanted to download some information that has been trapped into my head for years about the art of pre-launch marketing.